Silicon42/Ellipse-Recognition/README.md

 Currently includes a Scharr filter based edge detector that simultaneously calculates x and y gradients from a single input channel.
 No performance testing has been done yet.
-Ellipse recognition has not yet been implemented.
+Ellipse recognition has not yet been fully implemented yet.

+## Notes
+Coordinate conventions are left-handed (X+ right, Y+ down, Z+ back, theta+ clockwise) because everything gets calculated in terms of screen/image space coordinates.

 # Cloning this repo
 This repo uses git submodules to pull in the OpenCL headers, so you must use